Half of All Marriages End in Divorce:

-We met in 1975, and began a normal dating relationship.
+I met Susan in 1975, and we began a normal dating relationship.
 This included breaking up for a short time in order to date others, but consummated with us getting married in 1978.

 Our lifestyle became cramped when our first child was born.
-Susan had to go back to work for us to keep our house and our “toys.”
-I remember well meeting the couple that was about to watch our little girl.
+Susan had to go back to work for us to keep our house and our “toys,” so this meant we needed a babysitter for our daughter.
+I remember well meeting the couple that we hired to watch our little girl.
 The baby-sitter, Debbie, and her husband, Dan, stood out in a peculiar way: no smoking, no drinking and no television.
 They kept a neat house, they were polite, and they appeared to be people we could trust with our daughter.
 I remember leaving their home and telling Susan, “I’d rather have someone overly religious watching our child than a soap opera addict that smoked and swore.”

 The following Wednesday, Susan went to the church prayer meeting.
 I came home from a class that I was taking at a community college and I was in our home alone.
-I went to the bedroom and knelt by our bed.
+As I started to think about all the things I had heard at church, I went into the bedroom and knelt by our bed.
 At that time, I saw myself as a sinner, worthy of the harsh judgment of a holy God.
-On that day in February 1982, I saw that my shallow trust in a religious system was sending me to an eternity in hell.
-That day, by faith, I repented of my sin and asked the LORD Jesus Christ to save me and become the Lord of my life.
+I also realized that my shallow trust in a religious system was sending me to an eternity in hell.
+As I knelt by my bed that day, I repented of my sin and, by faith, asked the LORD Jesus Christ to save me and become the Lord of my life.

 Because of our acceptance of Jesus Christ, Susan and I both have a purpose to our lives that we never had before.
 We see regular answers to prayer, and we experience the real joy of sharing with others the message of salvation through Jesus Christ.
 Both Susan and I have surrendered to full time service for the Lord.
-I am currently serving as pastor at the Haven Baptist Church.
+I am currently serving as pastor for the Haven Baptist Church, in Schuylkill Haven, PA.